isomerpages/nyp-sirs/_digital-programmes/3j-setup-an-online-business.md

 <img src="/images-2021/DigitalProgrammes-E-Commerce-Shopmatic-SetupOnlineBiz.png" style="width:100%;">

-<p>As technology advances and consumer habits change, retailers are increasingly moving onto the online space to ensure their visibility and product availability both online and offline.
-Furthermore, as the Southeast Asian e-commerce economy has crossed the US$100 billion mark in 2019, and is projected to reach US$300 billion by 2025, e-commerce and digital strategies has become a critical component of any retail business.</p>
+<p>As technology advances and consumer habits change, retailers are increasingly moving onto the online space to ensure their visibility and product availability both online and offline.</p>

+<p>Furthermore, as the Southeast Asian e-commerce economy has crossed the US$100 billion mark in 2019, and is projected to reach US$300 billion by 2025, e-commerce and digital strategies has become a critical component of any retail business.</p>

 <p>In this 2-day workshop, you will learn more about the digital economy in Singapore and Southeast Asia, discover different online distribution channels that are suitable for your product range, and gain hands-on experience in setting up an e-commerce store using the Shopmatic platform.</p>